natrng/vue-trivia/README.md

 # trivia-app

-A trivia app with multiple difficulties!
+A trivia app built with Vue.js with multiple difficulties!
 To run:

 ## Clone project
 ```